Founder and executive director

 Journalist and web editor

-Clément Le Merlus joined Forbidden Stories as a journalist in 2020.
-He is particularly in charge of web editing and communication, and is the Safe Box’s project officer.
+Clément Le Merlus joined Forbidden Stories as an investigative journalist in 2020.
+He is also in charge of web editing and is the Safebox Network’s project officer.

-He previously worked in New Zealand, within the New Zealand Olympic Committee communication department, and then for the country’s largest daily newspaper, The New Zealand Herald.
+He previously worked in New Zealand, within the New Zealand Olympic Committee communication department, and then as a journalist for the country’s largest daily newspaper, The New Zealand Herald.
 Graduated in investigative journalism in Sciences Po Rennes, he also reported for Libération.

 Sara Guglielmi has been in charge of administration, finance and fundraising for Forbidden Stories since August 2020.